Samson: 1967 Operation Samson

 The Israelis had a plan to resort to using nuclear weapons if they were at risk of losing the war.
 They called the plan "Operation Samson" or "Operation Shimshon" (מבצע שמשון Mivtza Shimshon), the Hebrew name for Samson from the Bible.
 The Samson plan was to conduct a first test on the battlefield in Egypt.
 The rushed deployment plan was also partly inspired by a worry that Egypt would try to thwart Israeli attempts to develop fully functional weapons by attacking Israel's nuclear research facility.
 The deployment plan included detonating a nuclear weapon on the top of Mount Sanai as an intimidating show of force.
 Israelis improvised multiple never-before-tested devices to deploy in the Sinai.
-General Yitzhak (Yitza) Yaakov was worried that if the plan was used then he and his troops in Egypt would be killed.
+General Yitzhak Yaakov was worried that if the plan was used then he and his troops in Egypt would be killed.
 The plan was not used because Israel managed to avoid losing using only conventional weapons.

-In an article titled "Last Secret of the Six-Day War" the New York Times reported that in the days before the 1967 Six-Day War Israel planned to insert a team of paratroopers by helicopter into the Sinai.
+In an article titled "Last Secret of the Six-Day War", The New York Times reported that in the days before the 1967 Six-Day War Israel planned to insert a team of paratroopers by helicopter into the Sinai.
 Their mission was to set up and remotely detonate a nuclear bomb on a mountaintop as a warning to belligerent surrounding states.
 While outnumbered, Israel effectively eliminated the Egyptian Air Force and occupied the Sinai, winning the war before the test could even be set up.
 Retired Israeli brigadier general Itzhak Yaakov referred to this operation as the Israeli Samson Option.